Juvuzux/stable-diffusion-krita-plugin/README.md

 - Apply upscale transform - Ctrl + Alt + E

 You may alter shortcuts in Krita config as usual.

+### Update instructions
+1. git pull this repo
+2. Restart krita.cmd (server part).
+It should trigger conda update just like in webui.
+3. Copy contents of folder `krita/plugin` into `pykrita` folder, replacing older version
+4. Restart Krita

 ### Server part